Karl Sanders: Personal life and beliefs

-He has a son named Kael who appeared as a guest vocalist on Nile's 2019 album Vile Nilotic Rites.
+He has a son named Kael, who appeared as a guest vocalist on Nile's 2019 album Vile Nilotic Rites.

-Karl Sanders used to play tennis regularly with original Nile drummer Pete Hammoura, and is now avid pickleball player.
+Karl Sanders used to play tennis regularly with original Nile drummer Pete Hammoura, and is now an avid pickleball player.

 While not widely documented with public sources, Sanders is known in fan circles and interviews to mentor younger musicians and offer guitar lessons, sometimes free or at low cost, helping upcoming artists develop their skills and confidence.

 Sanders owned a beagle-mix named Nova, who lived for 16 years and was known among Nile fans and crew.
 She also served for years as a therapy dog in volunteer work led by Sanders' wife, visiting patients in facilities such as Shriner's Children's Hospital, inpatient rehabilitation centers, and mental health institutions.

 Following Nova’s death, Sanders became active in fostering rescue dogs and has visited beagle rescue organizations in the southeastern United States.
 In 2025, he shared updates about fostering dogs through Lucky Pup Rescue SC and about visiting SOS Beagle Rescue in Knoxville, Tennessee.

-Sanders fascination with ancient history began in fourth grade with a book report on Alexander the Great, further fueled by watching epic films like Ben Hur and The Ten Commandments with his father.
+Sanders' fascination with ancient history began in fourth grade with a book report on Alexander the Great, further fueled by watching epic films like Ben Hur and The Ten Commandments with his father.